garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Session cookie.md

 - a time where the user is interacting with the server
 	- when user logs in/out; open/close browser

-User submits login credentials
+1. User submits login credentials
 >	#Example
 >	username & password

-Server:
+2. Server:
 	- verifies the credentials from the [[COMPSCI235 - Software Development Methodologies/database|database]]
 	- creates a temporary user [[session]]
-- issue
+	- issues the [[cookie]] with a sessionID

+3. User